StephenOTT/redis-stressor/README.md

 ## Sending Messages

-Send a text message to the app
+Send a text message to the app:

     $> curl http://localhost:4567/msg -d "msg=Hello wurld"

-Have the app perform a high volume of operations
+Have the app perform a high volume of operations:

     $> curl http://localhost:4567/count -d "count=5000"

 ## Viewing the Results

-Look at the app
+Viewing the results:

     $> http://localhost:4567

-Check out the Sidekiq dashboard
+Check out the Sidekiq dashboard:

     %> http://localhost:4567/sidekiq

 ## Resetting the Database

-Reset all the values in the app
+Reset all the values in the app:

     $> curl http://localhost:4567/reset